 Moving South across a chunk of land is a magical thing.
-I've done almost all my treks SOBO (southbound) and you witness so much change down these lines of latitude... weather, plants, animals, people and behavior.
+You witness so much change down these lines of latitude... weather, plants, animals, people and behavior.
 It's a male dominated region, where I started.
 There is this recognizable leather to the skin... thick facial hair, too, making eyes pierce beautifully with a sense of wild and carefulness.
 People look after one another in a way I haven't experienced before.
 Survival.
 Roadkill doesn't stick around as long up North.
 Every animal for itself.
 Survival.
 I remember the first piece of green crossing the tundra.
 The first wildflower, too.
 I survived the first 500 miles alone on my bike.
 Several thousand more to go.

 Flying into Deadhorse, I thought of all the ways I could get myself out of what I was about to do.
 I was scared.
 Terrified.